-The following modifications are expressly not permitted:
+The following modifications are expressly not permitted :

-- Alteration or modification of any powerhead components - Removal of material from the powerhead for any reason other than recognised (by the manufacturer) repair - ECU/PCMs equipped with race data memory, must not have the memory erased or modified without the prior permission of the technical inspector. - Any information sourced by the technical inspector from the ECU/PCM's race data memory which does not correspond with the technical data declared by the manufacturer in the homologation file will be viewed as reason for disqualification.
+- No new openings are allowed for fitting steering bars etc. - Alteration or modification of any powerhead components - Removal of material from the powerhead for any reason other than recognised (by the manufacturer) repair - ECU/PCMs equipped with race data memory, must not have the memory erased or modified without the prior permission of the technical inspector. - Any information sourced by the technical inspector from the ECU/PCM's race data memory which does not correspond with the technical data declared by the manufacturer in the homologation file will be viewed as reason for disqualification.